Excerpt from the World Pool Association Rules, adapted to the Hua Hin Pool Leagues

 6.5 Ball Driven off the Table

 It is a foul to drive an object ball off the table.
 Whether that ball is spotted depends on the rules of the game.
-(See 8.5 Driven off the Table).

 6.6 Touched Ball